WesleyT4N/wesleyt4n.github.io/src/markdown-pages/projects/justnews.md

 # background

-This was a project I worked on with three other students at a hackathon hosted at Princeton Univeristy.
+This was a project I worked on with three other students at a hackathon hosted at Princeton University.
 With the immense popularity of political articles, we noticed several key problems with how people are consuming articles:

 - Usually they only read a single one, and use it to form their opinion on the topic